-Consumer Survivor Initiatives (CSIs) are organizations run by and for consumers of the mental health and or addiction system or who identifies as having a mental health issue or addiction.
+Consumer Survivor Initiatives (CSIs) are organizations run by and for persons with lived experience of mental health and addiction issues.
 Consumer survivors are those who have learned to cope with their mental health issue or addiction.
 Consumer survivor initiatives allow consumers to use their personal lived experience, knowledge and coping skills to help others with similar issues.

 What is Mental Health Peer Support?